 Why is an onboarding survey important?

-An effective onboarding survey also helps the employees to adjust to their new workplace and thrive in their new responsibilities.
+A good onboarding survey also helps the employees to adjust to their new workplace and thrive in their new responsibilities.

-The onboarding survey with relevant and engaging survey questions will provide valuable information about your recruitment strategy and make the new employees feel like their feelings and opinions about the workplace are being listened to.
+The onboarding survey with relevant and engaging survey questions will provide valuable information about your recruitment process strategy and make the new employees feel like their feelings and opinions about the workplace are being listened to.

 - Overbearing or poor management